AdaCore/gtkada/docs/gtkada_ug/object_oriented.rst

   arguments can be specified with the fourth parameter.

 * `Class_Record`
-  Every widget in C is associated with two records.
-The first one, which exists only once per widget type, is the 'class record'.
-It contains the list of signals that are known by this widget type, the list of default callbacks for the signals, ...; the second record is an 'instance record', which contains data specific to a particular instance.
+  Every widget in C is associated with three records:

+  - An instance of `GType`, which is a unique identifier (integer) for all the class of widgets defined in the framework.
+This description also contains the name of the class, its parent type, the list of interfaces it inherits, and all the signals is defines.

+    These `GType` are often created early on when an application is launched, and provide the basic introspection capabilities in a gtk+ application.

+    In Ada, this type is created by the function `Get_Type` in the example above (which is why we need to add the interface in that function).

+  - An instance of `GObject_Class`, which contains implementation details for the class, defines the default signal handlers (how to draw a widget of the class, how to handle size negociation,...), and defines any number of properties that can be configured on the widget (properties are a generic interface to access the components of a composite widget, as well as some of its behavior -- they can be modified through introspection for instance in a GUI builder).

+    Such a type is created automatically by gtk+ just before it creates the first instance of that widget type.
+It will then immediately call the `Class_Init` function that might have been passed to `Glib.Object.Initialize_Class_Record`.
+At that point, you can add your own new properties, or override the default signal handlers to redirect them to your own implementation.

+   - A class instance record; there is one such record for each widget of that type.
      In GtkAda, the 'instance record' is simply your tagged type and its fields.
-  The call to `Initialize_Class_Record` is provided to initialize the 'class record'.
-As we said, there should be only one such record per widget type.
-This parameter 'Class_Record' will point to this records, once it is created, and will be reused for every instanciation of the widget.
+It is created when you call any of the `Gtk_New` functions.

 * `Parameters`
   This fourth argument is in fact optional, and is used to specify which